ReactiveX/RxSwift/Documentation/GettingStarted.md

 Not bad.
 So what is the `create` function?

-It's just a convenience method that enables you to easily implement `subscribe` method using Swift lambda function.
+It's just a convenience method that enables you to easily implement `subscribe` method using Swift closures.
 Like `subscribe` method it takes one argument, `observer`, and returns disposable.

-So what is the `gg` function?

-It's just a convenient way of calling `observer.on(.Next(RxBox(element)))`.
-The same is valid for `sendCompleted(observer)`.

 Sequence implemented this way is actually synchronous.
 It will generate elements and terminate before `subscribe` call returns disposable representing subscription.
 Because of that it doesn't really matter what disposable it returns, process of generating elements can't be interrupted.